Jason Crowe: Leeds United

 On 16 June 2009, it was announced that Crowe had rejected the new contract offer at Northampton before agreeing a contract at League One side Leeds United, beginning on 1 July 2009.
-He made his first appearance in a Leeds shirt in the pre-season friendly v York City.

 He made his first team debut for Leeds in the first game of the season win against Exeter City.
-Crowe played his part in the defence that saw 8 wins from 9 games at the start of the season 2009–2010.
+Crowe played his part in the defence that saw 8 wins from 9 games at the start of the season 2009–10.

 Crowe suffered hamstring damage in the game v MK Dons and had to be substituted early on.
 Crowe missed his first Leeds United game after his hamstring injury ruled him out of the game against Carlisle United which subsequently kept Crowe out for a number of weeks.
 On 25 November 2009, Crowe returned from injury and played in Leeds' reserve game against Lincoln, starting the game in an unusual central midfield position to help boost his match fitness.
 Crowe started the FA Cup game against Kettering Town and kept his place in the side against Oldham Athletic.
 Crowe then started against Huddersfield Town but when Richard Naylor and Patrick Kisnorbo both returned from injury Leigh Bromby was moved back to right back and Crowe dropped back to the bench.